Jeeemcol/frontendnoodling/README.md

 # Frontend Noodling with React

 This project is an exploration into React along with frontend design techniques and JavaScript animation libraries.
-It serves as a playground to test, learn, and experiment with modern web technologies.
+It serves as a playground to test, learn, and experiment with web technologies.

 ## Structure